 Daily Stand-Up Outline

-Purpose: A short meeting (usually 15 minutes) to align the entire team, discuss progress, the team performance, and address any blockers.
+- A short meeting (usually 15 minutes) to align the entire team, discuss progress, and address any blockers.

 Sprint Cycle Outline

-Purpose: A sprint in software development is a set period where specific work is completed and reviewed, typically lasting 1-4 weeks.
+Purpose: A sprint is a set period where specific work is completed and reviewed, typically lasting 1-4 weeks.

 Stage | Description | Key Actions for Leaders |